PLLE/leadership/docs/index.md

 ---
 # 🏡 Home

+## Motivation

+Hard skills are manadatory and show mastery and proficiency.
+Soft skills show communication and relationship abilitiesand are the differentiatiors which make great leaders!
+Therefore this page targets to ummarize the important soft skills for technical leaders.

+## Open-Source

 The vision behind this page is to build an "open-source" community for leadership!
-The community consists of leadership enthusiasts which collaborately discuss and define modern leadership practices on this platform. <br>
+The community consists of leadership enthusiasts which collaborately discuss and define modern leadership practices on this platform.

+## High-level overview (will be clickable)

 <object data="assets/landscape.drawio.svg" type="image/svg+xml" width="600"></object>